Introduction

 The Legal Framework

-Knowing the rules when it's time to choose hospice care can help you make the best decision for your loved one.
-Here's a simple to help you understand the laws that protect your family's choices.
+Knowing the rules when choosing hospice care can help you make the best decision for your loved one.
+Here’s a simple to help you understand the laws that protect your family’s choices.

 Federal Regulations on Hospice Care Selection